JohnTerragnoli/ECE382_Lab04/README.md

 4. To make blackDisplay(), I just copied the code for clearDisplay() and made 0xFF move into R12 and R13 instead of 0x00.
 Therefore, blackDisplay() should make the entire screen black.
 5. To test this, I just got rid of all of the other code in the while loop.
 Then, I called the blackDisplay() subroutine.
 The screen turned black!!!
 Just like it should have.
 6. Then, I created a color variable, which could either be black or white.
+7. If the color is white, then I call the subroutine by drawBlock(y,x,WHITE), which draws a white block, and blackDisplay(), which resets the screen with a black color every time the ball moves.
+8. If the color is black, then I call the subroutine by drawBlock(y,x,BLACK), which draws a black block, and clearDisplay(), which means the program will operate the exact same way as regular B functionality.
+9. To test these if statements, I just initiated the color either WHITE or BLACK in the beginning of the code.
+Then I just tested it to make sure that the screen was displaying the way it was supposed to.
+10. Next, I created a sensor for the AUX button, just like in basic functionality.
+When the button is hit, but value of color changes from white to black or black to white.
+I did this by XORing the value of color with 0xFF.
+This worked fairly easily.
+11. The largest issue I had was that the button was not as responsive as I wish it would be.
+Sometimes when it is pressed, it will not negate.
+Again, I suspected this to be because of the mechanical bouncing effect.
+To fix this, I just made a slight delay from when the button senses that it has been pressed to the time when it is executed.
+This did not fix the problem completely, but it did make the AUX button slightly more reliable.

+The largest issue that I forgot to mention was that originally I tried to use the clearDisplay() subroutine with parameters so that it could be used to make the screen black or white.
+This gave me a lot of trouble, so I ended up just making the blackDisplay() subroutine.

 The code for the .c and .asm files are below: